Raiden-Numerics/mufem-release/README.md

 A collection of validation examples for [μfem](https://www.raiden-numerics.com/mufem) ([version](VERSION)).

-To run the validation, we recommend that you first create a separate Python virtual environment:
+To run the examples you will need Python version 3.12 installed.
+We also recommend that you first create a separate Python virtual environment:
 ```bash
 python -m venv ~/mufemEnv
 ```